joseslavkis/joseslavkis/README.md

 ### 👨‍💻 Software Engineering Student at UBA (University of Buenos Aires)

-I am a software developer with experience in multiple programming languages, currently deepening my knowledge in systems and algorithm design.
+I am a software developer with experience in multiple programming languages, currently deepening my knowledge in operating systems, algorithm design and developing projects.

 ---